zigbee-alliance/distributed-compliance-ledger/README.md

 Sending read requests to the Ledger doesn't require an Account (Ledger is public for reads).

 ### REST Usage
 Any running node exposes a REST API at port `1317`.
+See https://docs.cosmos.network/master/core/grpc_rest.html.

 A list of all REST API calls can be found in [transactions.md](docs/transactions.md).